opencog/generate/opencog/generate/README.md

 When all of the initial list of connectors have been extended by new attachments, the algorithm pushes the odometer state onto a stack, and then constructs a brand-new odometer at the "next level".
-A new list is created, of all of the unconnected conectors.
+A new list is created, of all of the unconnected connectors.
 This forms the spine of the new odometer.
 Again, each of these must be extended;
 when this is done, the algo repeats: it pushes the odometer state, and creates a new odometer.